Owner & Head Trainer: Rebecca Golian

 feel comfortable, as well as offering guidance to owners that always wanted the best for their dogs but sometimes weren’t sure how to handle the issues they were having.
 It was working with those clients that pushed Meagan to explore the idea of dog training when she moved from Richmond to Charlotte.

-She worked as a trainer in Statesville, where she taught basic obedience, potty and crate training, and house manners to puppies ranging from 6 weeks to 1 year old.
-But she was missing the challenge of working with dogs that needed more complex training, and of helping them and their owners develop a more rewarding relationship, which led her to meet with Rebecca and join Love in the Lead.
-She is excited to gain more knowledge in training while helping dogs become better focused and more confident.
+She worked as a trainer in Statesville, where she taught basic obedience, potty and crate training and house manners to puppies ranging from 6 weeks to 1 year old.
+But she was missing the challenge of working with dogs that needed more complex training and helping those dogs and their owners develop a more rewarding relationship, which led her to apply for a position at Love in the Lead.
+Meagan has been with Love in the Lead Canine Training, LLC since January of 2020 and is currently the Assistant Training Manager.

 Assistant Trainer: Mary McArdle